 Make it a thrilling teaser (with a hint of urgency)

-Email service providers like Mailchimp have a subject line helper, which basically tells you if you have a great subject line or not.
-It also offers recommendations like minimising the use of emojis and word count.
+Email service providers like Mailchimp have a subject line helper.
+It helps with recommendations like minimising the use of emojis and word count.

 If you want to generate email subject lines, Active Campaign offers a FREE email subject line generator.
 It’s a pretty cool and neat tool.
 Just input your desired keyword and set the right category.
 Then, it will automatically give you the results.
 It’s not perfect, so you’re still going to do some work, but it’s great to spur ideas.